th340d/school/README.md

 # School

-This repository contains School, a submission to the Mapsmap challenge, and will be composed of three parts:
+This repository contains David Hopkins' submission to the Mapsmap challenge, titled School, and will be composed of three parts:

 1. A whitepaper which discusses the questions posed by the Mapsmap challenge in depth, then proceeds to propose a comprehensive technical solution.